ccoquide/unbiased-von-pr/README.md

       ...

 Where thirs element of each lin (1,2, ...) is the rank, `PRX` is the PageRank value related to the item ranked `X` with the corresponding PageRank model, `nX` is the node's ID (int) and `NX` the node label (tuple of ints).

+`dataset-scores-alpha.dat` :

+     I1 PR1a PR1b PR1c PR1d RR1 VR1
+     I2 PR2a PR2b PR2c PR2d RR2 VR2
+     I3 PR3a PR2b PR3c PR3d RR3 VR3
+     ...

+Where `IX` is the item name (found from the item related information in `dataset-info.csv`), `PRXa` is the corresponding PageRank value computed with 1stON PR model, `PRXb` is related to VON PR model, `PRXc` to Biased 1stON PR and `PRXd` is for the Unbiased VON PR model.
+Finally, `RRX` and `VRX` are respectivly the Nrep ranking and Visit Ranking ranks.

+`dataset-ranks-alpha.dat` :

+    I1 K1a K1b K1c K1d RR1 VR1
+    I2 K2a K2b K2c K2d RR2 VR2
+    I3 K3a K3b K3c K3d RR3 VR3
+    ...

+Where 'KX' refers for the PageRank rank of the item Xth item, `a`, `b`, `c` and `d` have the same meaning than in `dataset-scores-alpha.dat` file.